Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_intelligence_model/output.md

-- Conducted a detailed analysis of the data collected from previous emotional engagement assessments to refine emotional intelligence models based on user feedback and insights.
+- Scheduled and conducted follow-up assessments to evaluate emotional engagement levels during user interactions, incorporating insights from previous workshop discussions to enhance emotional intelligence functionalities based on user contributions.
 - Reviewed frameworks for understanding digital consciousness and their implications for AI.
 - Identified and analyzed core emotional intelligence components from the collected inputs.
 - Drafted a timeline for testing and evaluating the effectiveness of emotional intelligence in user interactions.